 Political rhetoric in the media is drenched with feigned optimism, bloated clichés, and false promises of a future utopia—”If you’ll only vote for me . . .”
 Both conservatives and liberals demonize the other, promoting their own ideals and policies as the obvious choice.
 If you’re searching for humility, contemporary politics is not the place to look.
 Arrogance is rampant despite the fact our country is confronted with challenges that aren’t nearly as clear-cut as politicians claim.

 Most troubling, perhaps, is the number of politicians who either claim to espouse traditional Christian values or even profess faith in Christ.
-Both leading candidates in the 2008 election played this card.
-Another thing they held in common, ironically, was the tone of their campaign ads and biting speeches.
-While political policies differ, the way a candidate's ideas are conveyed is quite similar.
-Their claims are proudly asserted, not submitted for public scrutiny.
 Some Christian candidates act as though their policies are obviously superior because of their conservative credentials.

 This runs contrary to Christian humility, which is essential to a believer’s life both privately and in the public arena.
 More than anyone else, Christians have theological grounds for true humility: we were once alienated from the life that is in Christ.
 Yet God in His mercy—through the work of Christ and the power of the Spirit—has called us to Himself.
 Therefore, Christian citizens no longer have the luxury of pointing fingers of blame across the aisle!